Login

 rpm and feed rate for aluminum

-3. TIN, ALN, and other coatings are put on cutters to make the edges last longer.
-There are 2 ways of looking at this, run same speeds and feeds as uncoated and get 10% longer life on the tool or run 10% faster and get same tool life.
+3. TIN, ALN, and other coatings are applied to cutters to extend the edges' life.
+There are two ways of looking at this: running the same speeds and feeds as uncoated tools and getting 10% longer tool life, or running 10% faster and maintaining the same tool life.
 For most home shop use, I don't think that coatings are worth the extra money.

 Recommended article: